adrianlua03/ENG1003_w1_Group10/README.md

 In this additional task, three other algorithms were taken from the Path Planning Repository owned by Atsushi Sakai, namely: D Star Lite, Flow Field, and Potential Field.
 These algorithms were then modified to try to provide a similar obstacle set as the obstacle set assigned to the group for the A Star algorithm.
 In addition, the algorithms' theories and operating principles were studied thoroughly.

-The group selected two parameters suitable for comparison:
+The group selected two parameters suitable for comparison: Obstacles and Theory
-	• Obstacles
-	• Theory

 **Obstacles**